jasonnoahchoi/awesome-free-startup-resources/README.md

 - [**DaFont**](https://www.dafont.com/): Archive of freely downloadable fonts.1001 Free Fonts: A huge selection of free fonts.
 - [**FontPark**](https://www.fontpark.net/en/): The web’s largest archive of free fonts.
 - [**Font-to-width**](https://font-to-width.com/): Fit pieces of text snugly within their containers.
-- Adobe Edge Fonts: The free, easy way to get started with web fonts.
+- [**Adobe Fonts**](https://fonts.adobe.com/): The free, easy way to get started with web fonts.
-- Typekit: A limited collection of fonts to use on a website or in applications.
+- [Typekit](https://practice.typekit.com/): A limited collection of fonts to use on a website or in applications.

 # Icons
 - [**Fontello**](https://fontello.com/): Icon fonts generator.